Mariga Guinness: Early life and family

-Mariga Guinness was born Hermione Maria-Gabrielle von Urach in London on 21 September 1932, the only child of the marriage of Albrecht von Urach, from Lichtenstein Castle, a member of the royal house of Württemberg, and Rosemary Blackadder (1901–1975) from Berwickshire in Scotland, a journalist and artist, who were married in Oslo in 1931.
+Mariga Guinness was born Hermione Maria-Gabrielle von Urach in London on 21 September 1932.
+She was the only child of the marriage of Prince Albrecht von Urach, from Lichtenstein Castle, a member of the House of Urach, a morganatic branch of the royal House of Württemberg, and his first wife, Rosemary Blackadder (1901–1975) from Berwickshire in Scotland, a journalist and artist, who were married in Oslo in 1931.
+She was a princess from birth.
 For the first few months of her life she was very ill.

 In 1934, her parents, both working as journalists, moved the family to Venice.
 They later moved again, to Japan.
 Her mother developed depression, and in 1937 tried to gain uninvited access to Emperor Hirohito's palace with her daughter.
 This resulted in her mother being arrested, sedated, and deported, which was the beginning of a decline in her mental health which culminated in a lobotomy in 1941 and spending the rest of her life in private mental institutions.
 Urach was returned to Europe, where she was brought up by her godmother, Hermione Ramsden, in Surrey and Norway, and educated by as many as seventeen governesses, with brief spells in boarding schools.
 Until the age of eighteen she was known as Gabrielle.

 Urach met Desmond Guinness in 1951, when she was nineteen, and they were married in Oxford in 1954.
+Upon marriage, she became a member of the prominent Guinness family.
 They had two children, Patrick (born 1956) and Marina (born 1957).